awsdocs/aws-doc-sdk-examples/gov2/sdk/README.md

-# AWS SDK for Go V2 examples
+# AWS SDK for Go (v2) examples

-## Purpose
+## Overview

-These examples show ways to work with Go-specific aspects of the AWS SDK for Go V2.
+These examples show how to work with language-specific aspects of the AWS SDK for Go (v2).

 The AWS SDK for Go provides easy-to-use APIs and utilities developers can use to quickly integrate Go applications with AWS services like Amazon S3 and Amazon EC2.